nefarius/vicius/README.md

 - Respects your time
   Busy fragging in a game?
 We won't bother you with any popup windows until you're ready.

+## Prerequisites

+- An NTFS formatted volume
+- An internet connection

 ## TODOs

 Non-exhaustive list of things open or in-progress...